The Ultimate Guide for Executives to Understand the California Severance Process

 - taking Family Medical Leave

-If you suspect you were wrongfully terminated, contact an employment attorney immediately.
-Severance Review & Consultation
+If you suspect you were wrongfully terminated, contact an employment attorney immediately for a Severance Review & Consultation.

 Are You Ready to Negotiate?

 Here are the primary issues to tackle.
 Pick your battles wisely:

 - Severance Pay.
 Always ask for more pay, especially if you were laid off because of a merger or acquisition.
 If you receive continuation of salary in lieu of severance pay, ask that it continue even upon disability or death.
 Ensure there are no offsets or mitigations if you’ll be paid in installments.
 Double-check that any unpaid bonuses are included.

 - Medical benefits via COBRA.
 You’re entitled to continual medical/dental coverage for up to 18 months after a job termination (or 29 months if you are disabled).
 You can save money by asking that a taxable lump sum payment is made directly to you instead of having the employer pay the insurance policy.
 If this is agreed upon, you may be able to switch to a more affordable plan.

 - Outplacement assistance.
 This is a common severance package benefit, which can also make it the easiest to negotiate.
 You can even ask for a cash outlay to hire your own outplacement firm.
 The typical price of outplacement assistance ranges from $10,000 – $25,000 according to Forbes.

 - General Release of Liability.
 The most important part of the California severance agreement for the employer is going to be long and full of legalese.
 This entire release may be negotiable.
 It’s best to have an employment attorney review this document.

 - Non-disparagement.
 Severance packages usually include language that prohibits the departing employee from making or writing any “disparaging” remarks about the employer.
 However, this clause can be mutual.
 You can negotiate to protect yourself from disparaging comments, too, but larger companies sometimes balk at this.